 To explore all these great filmmakers both foreign and domestic has been a great joy for me.
 I love cinema, I love movies, and I so admire those who can make truly memorable experiences, who can make art out of moving pictures, and who can tell great stories.

-I look forward to seeing who will join these illustrious men in the ranks of The Great Directors.
+I look forward to seeing who will join these illustrious men and hopefully more women in the ranks of The Great Directors.